 Revenue.
-Residential rental income, excluding Clover House, decreased from \$85,627 for the year ended December 31, 2019, to \$83,962 for the year ended December 31, 2020, primarily due to decreases in rental rates and leased occupancy at Tribeca House as a result of the COVID-19 pandemic, partially offset by increases in rental rates at Flatbush Gardens and the completion of renovations and the lease of apartments at the 10 West 65th Street property during 2019.
-Base rent per square foot decreased at the Tribeca House property from \$70.52 (98.2% leased occupancy) at December 31, 2019, to \$64.20 (89.7% leased occupancy) at December 31, 2020.
-Base rent per square foot increased at the Flatbush Gardens property from \$24.61 at December 31, 2019, to \$25.14 at December 31, 2020.
+Residential rental income decreased from \$90,543 for the year ended December 31, 2020, to \$85,771 for the year ended December 31, 2021, primarily due to decreases in rental rates at Tribeca House from residual leases entered into early in the pandemic and a decrease in occupancy at Flatbush Gardens as a result of the COVID-19 pandemic.
+Base rent per square foot decreased at the Tribeca House property from \$64.20 (89.7% leased occupancy) at December 31, 2020, to \$62.68 (97.8% leased occupancy) at December 31, 2021.
+Leased occupancy at the Flatbush Gardens property decreased from 94.7% leased at December 31, 2020, to 92.3% leased at December 31, 2021.

-Commercial rental income, excluding Clover House, increased from \$28,777 for the year ended December 31, 2019, to \$32,290 for the year ended December 31, 2020, primarily due to the commencement of a new lease at the 250 Livingston Street property and an increase in straight-line rent at the 141 Livingston Street property, partially offset by the termination of certain leases at the Tribeca House property.
+Commercial rental income increased from \$32,307 for the year ended December 31, 2020, to \$36,958 for the year ended December 31, 2021, primarily due to the commencement of a new lease at the 250 Livingston Street property in August 2020.

 Property operating expenses.
 Property operating expenses include property-level costs such as compensation costs for property-level personnel, repairs and maintenance, supplies, utilities and landscaping.
-Property operating expenses, excluding Clover House, were essentially flat for the year ended December 31, 2020, compared to the year ended December 31, 2019.
+Property operating expenses decreased from \$29,902 for the year ended December 31, 2020, to \$28,997 for the year ended December 31, 2021, primarily due to decreases in payroll and security costs at the Flatbush Gardens property as well as an overall decrease in the provision for bad debt across the portfolio, partially offset by increases in utility costs across the portfolio.

 Real estate taxes and insurance.
-Real estate taxes and insurance expenses, excluding Clover House, increased from \$24,524 for the year ended December 31, 2019, to \$26,771 for the year ended December 31, 2020, primarily due to increased real estate taxes and insurance expense across the portfolio.
+Real estate taxes and insurance expenses increased from \$28,286 for the year ended December 31, 2020, to \$30,449 for the year ended December 31, 2021, primarily due to increased real estate taxes and insurance expense across the portfolio.

 General and administrative.
-General and administrative expenses, excluding Clover House, increased from \$8,946 for the year ended December 31, 2019, to \$9,167 for the year ended December 31, 2020, primarily due to increases in payroll and non-cash LTIP amortization expense, partially offset by a decrease in legal expenses.
+General and administrative expenses increased from \$9,728 for the year ended December 31, 2020, to \$10,570 for the year ended December 31, 2021, primarily due to increases in payroll and non-cash LTIP amortization expense, partially offset by a decrease in legal expenses.